Ser9ei/xiaomi_ax3000t-openwrt23_patch/README.md

 - Fix memory corruption during fq dma init.
 Patch has been merged from the SNAPSHOT. https://github.com/openwrt/openwrt/blob/master/target/linux/generic/pending-6.6/735-net-ethernet-mtk_eth_soc-fix-memory-corruption-durin.patch
 - Continue to support dts configuration for '112M NMBM' type firmware (as ImmortalWrt).
-You can find MTK U-Boot for this firmware in the Google Drive link below.
+You can find MTK U-Boot for this firmware in the Google Drive by the link above.

 # Warning
 AN8855 support not included in current patch!